mathesar-foundation/mathesar-wiki/docs/team/worklogs/mukesh.md

 ## Actively working on
 - Fixing the install.py issue
-- Write email on architecture incompatibility with Debian build platforms
 - Add tooltips referencing glossary articles in the installation documentation

 ## Backlog
-- Add compatibility table for comparing various personas with our features
+- Add a compatibility table for comparing various personas with our features

+# 2023-10-02
+- Send email on choosing the Debian build platform
+- Reply to the "Best installation method for helping people install Mathesar" email
+- Fix the Build from source documentation

+# 2023-09-29
+- Write email on architecture incompatibility with Debian build platforms
+- Reply to the install.py issue
+- Took the day off as I wasn't well
+- Partially attended the core team event

 # 2023-09-28
 - Finally fixed the issues with building on a Debian build platform
 - Started writing email summarising Debian build platform options.